Larry Kelly

-Larry Kelly (born c.
-1935) is an American politician and logistics engineer.
-He served as the mayor of Daytona Beach, Florida for twelve consecutive terms from 1974 to 1993.
-He was instrumental with getting MTV to showcase Spring Break in Daytona Beach in 1986–1993, though later lamented it was a mistake because locals experienced many problems during Spring Break every year.
-He spent his last few years as mayor trying to control Spring Break partiers.
-Soon after he lost his election bid in 1993, Daytona cut ties with MTV.
+Lawrence J. Kelly Sr. (born c.
+1935) is an American former politician and logistics engineer.
+He served as the mayor of Daytona Beach, Florida, for 12 consecutive terms from 1974 to 1993.
+He was instrumental with getting MTV to showcase Spring Break in Daytona Beach during 1986–1993, although he later lamented it was a mistake because locals experienced many problems due to it.

 Biography

-Larry Kelly Sr., who was born in 1935, is a native of Carbondale, Pennsylvania.
-Kelly served in the U.S. Air Force.
+Kelly, who was born circa 1935, is a native of Carbondale, Pennsylvania.
+He served in the U.S. Air Force.

 Kelly was a logistics engineer by profession.
-In 1963, he and his new wife Joan moved to Daytona Beach while Kelly was employed by General Electric.
+In 1963, he and his wife moved to Daytona Beach, Florida, while Kelly was employed by General Electric.
 He retired from General Electric in 1991.
-Larry Kelly Field was named for him at Daytona Beach Municipal Stadium in 1994.
-In 200o, he was elected to the board of directors of the Stewart-Marchman Foundation.
-Kelly was married to Joan Kelly who died on July 31, 2015.
-He has five children including Volusia County Judge Christopher Kelly.
+In 1994, the gridiron at Municipal Stadium in Daytona Beach (now known as Daytona Stadium) was named for him.

-In 2017, he joined with retired Yonkers, New York police commissioner Albert “Al” McEvoy to solve Daytona Beach cold cases.
+In 2000, Kelly was elected to the board of directors of the Stewart-Marchman Foundation.
+In 2017, Kelly joined with retired Yonkers, New York, police commissioner Albert McEvoy to solve Daytona Beach cold cases.

-Kelly's wife, Jane Kelly, a registered nurse, died on July 31, 2015, at the age of 78.
-The couple have five children - Larry Kelly Jr., Ann, Patrick, Christopher, and Mathew.
-Kelly's son, Chris Kelly, was elected a Volusia County court judge in 2012 with 63% of the vote.